JuliaStats/Klara.jl/doc/sphinx/source/user_guide/intro.rst

 Features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A summary of *Lora*'s main features includes:
+A summary of *Lora*'s main features follows:

 * *Graph-based model specification*.
 Representing the model as a graph widens the scope of accommodated models and enables \
   exploiting graph algorithms from the *Graphs* package.